R-Edmunds/cctbot/HELP.md

 Command | Action
 --- | ---
 !cctreset | Empty the current entrant list in preparation for new CCT event.
 !cctroll | Roll the space dice!
 Outputs winner name, EVE characters and win history.
-Winners are automatically removed from the entrant list.
+Winners are automatically removed from the entrant list. :game_die:

-Robin Edmunds 2018
+###### &copy; 2018 Robin Edmunds